Skip to Content

 Hawaii Chapter Education Programs

-As the leading voluntary health organization in Alzheimer’s care, support and research, the Alzheimer's Association provides educational programs near Honolulu, Hilo and Kahului for people living with dementia and their caregivers.
+As the leading voluntary health organization in Alzheimer’s care, support and research, the Alzheimer's Association - Hawaii provides programs and services throughout the state for people living with dementia and their caregivers, and the general public.

 Available online and in person, our free education programs feature the latest information on dementia-related topics, including living with Alzheimer’s disease, caregiver training and more.